Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 The `esajpip` server serves the JPEG2000 encoded data to the JHelioviewer client.
 This software was forked from the code at <https://launchpad.net/esajpip>.
 It was ported to a CMake build system and to C++11 standard features.
 Several bugs, vulnerabilities, and resource leaks (memory, file descriptors) were solved; sharing and locks between threads were eliminated; C library read functions were replaced by memory-mapping of input files (for up to 10x higher network throughput).
 The JPX metadata is now sent compressed and several ranges of images can be requested in one JPIP request.

-The code is periodically verified with IDEA CLion and Synopsys Coverity static code analyzers and with `valgrind` dynamic analyzer, as well as various `sanitize` options of the compilers.
+The code is periodically verified with IDEA CLion and Synopsys Coverity static code analyzers and with `valgrind` dynamic analyzer, as well as various sanitize options of several C++ compilers.

 ### FITS to JPEG2000 ###